John Thompson (Minnesota politician): Personal life

-Thompson is married and has three children, including an adult child.
+Thompson is married and has three children.
 He developed a friendship with Philando Castile in 2005 when they worked together at local schools.

+In July 2025, his son Derrick was sentenced to 58 years in prison for reckless driving that killed 5 young Somali American women in a car crash in June 2023.

 In 2009, Thompson was accused of indecently exposing himself to a woman and to two children, though no charges were filed.
 On July 21, 2021, a Hennepin County jury convicted Thompson for misdemeanor obstruction pertaining to a 2019 disturbance incident at North Memorial Hospital in Robbinsdale, Minnesota.
 He was given a 30-day stayed sentence to avoid jail time if he did not commit another offense and was also ordered to pay a $200 fine and $78 fee.
 On 13 October 2021, during a virtual court appearance, Thompson agreed to pay a $100 fine after the state of Minnesota agreed to suspend prosecuting his case for one year.
-If he abides by the law, the entire case will be dismissed.
+If he abides by the law, the case will be dismissed.

 Traffic stop and residency

 In July 2021, a Saint Paul Police Department sergeant conducted a traffic stop of Thompson's vehicle for the lack of a front license plate.
 After presenting a Wisconsin state identification card, he was also cited for driving with a suspended license.
 Thompson later stated that he was racially profiled and "got a ticket for driving while black".
 Prior to the traffic stop, Thompson had said that he had resided in Saint Paul, Minnesota, for 18 years.
 On 22 July 2021, the St Paul Police Department announced that following a brief conversation with Thompson, Thompson had apologized to the police sergeant he accused of racially profiling him.